dusk-network/Poseidon252/README.md

 The technique requires the computation of a `bitflags` element which is always positioned as the first item of the level when we hash it, and it basically generated in respect of the presence or absence of a leaf in the tree level.
-This allows to prevent hashing collitions.
+This allows to prevent hashing collisions.

 At the moment, this library is designed and optimized to work only with trees of `ARITY` up to 4. **That means that trees with a bigger ARITY SHOULD NEVER be used with this lib.**
 The module contains the implementation of 4 variants of the same algorithm to support the majority of the configurations that the user may need:

-- Scalar backend for hashing Merkle Tree levels outside of ZK-Circuits whith two variants:
+- Scalar backend for hashing Merkle Tree levels outside ZK-Circuits with two variants:
   One of them computes the bitflags item while the other assumes that it has already been computed and placed in the first Level position.

-- `dusk_plonk::Witness` backend for hashing Merkle Tree levels inside of ZK-Circuits, specifically, PLONK circuits.
-This implementation comes also whith two variants;
+- `dusk_plonk::Witness` backend for hashing Merkle Tree levels inside ZK-Circuits, specifically, PLONK circuits.
+This implementation comes also with two variants;
   One of them computes the bitflags item while the other assumes that it has already been computed and placed in the first Level position.